keeleleek/GF-Votic/GFSS2017-project-presentation.md

 - [ ] Variants are effectively ignored (but included in the serialization)
 - [ ] serialize a Smart Paradigm from pextract paradigm description
 - [ ] make the Smart Paradigm smarter
+- [ ] but on the more abstract level using [Lexical Markup Framework](http://www.lexicalmarkupframework.org/)
 - [ ] ... make a Finnic functor and move on to Votic syntax